Drone and R/C Model Aircraft

-A: Yes, although many do not apply in Eastern Iowa.
+A: Yes.
 You cannot fly over or around stadiums seating more than 30,000 people or major sporting venues such as racetracks and major league sports stadiums and arenas.
 TFR's may be issued for air shows, space flights and natural disasters such as wild fires.
 There are permanent flight restrictions in and around Washington, DC, at all national parks and some state parks, at 133 military facilities, at 10 National Monuments (including the St Louis Arch and Mount Rushmore), at 7 Department of Energy sites, and Disneyland & Disney World.
-In general, drone flights are prohibited around or over sensitive infrastructure or property such as power stations, water treatment facilities, correctional facilities, heavily traveled roadways.
+In general, drone flights are prohibited around or over sensitive infrastructure or property such as power stations, water treatment facilities, correctional facilities and heavily traveled roadways.

 A: The FAA has released the "Before You Fly" app for iPhone and Android that use your GPS location to tell you if you are in a restricted fly zone.

-Q: Can I fly over 400 feet above the ground?
+Q: How high can I fly above the ground?

 Q: Am I permitted to fly first person view (FPV)?

-A: Yes, FPV flying is permitted under FAA rules as long as the aircraft or drone is within visual line of sight of the pilot, and you use a spotter.
-AMA members are protected by the Special Rule for Model Aircraft.
-As long as AMA members follow AMA’s safety guidelines for these activities, they can continue to fly.
-The rules listed on the FAA UAS website do not negate the modeling activities and related safety procedures established in AMA’s community-based safety program.
+A: Yes, FPV flying is permitted under FAA rules as long as the aircraft or drone is within visual line of sight of the pilot and you use a spotter.

-Many FPV video transmitters exceed the FCC power output limit for unlicensed use, and some operate on frequencies that require a license.
-An amateur radio (HAM) operator's license is required to operate most FPV transmitters.
+Special Note: Many FPV video transmitters exceed the Federal Communications Commission (FCC) power output limit for unlicensed use, and some operate on frequencies that require an FCC license.
+An amateur radio (HAM) operator's license is required to operate many FPV transmitters.

 A: The FAA does not have agents looking for violations.
-They respond to "incidents" such as close calls with full size aircraft or complaints from citizens or law enforcement about unsafe sUAS operations.
-Most violations result in warning letters to the pilot or operator.
+They respond to "incidents" such as close calls with manned aircraft or complaints from citizens or law enforcement about unsafe drone operations.
+Most violations result in a warning letter to the pilot or operator.
 Flagrant violations are subject to civil fines.